GeorgiTerziev02/FMI_Design_Patterns/Homeworks/HW 02/README.md

 ## Homework 2

-Task for this homework - figures factory - HW2_Task.pdf
+Task for this homework - labels - HW2_Task.pdf